dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 ---
-name: Share Topics
+name: Find and Share Topics

 .small[![](img/sharing.gif)]

 * Next assignment: find and share an interesting paper or article
 * can be about tech or problems in the world
+* will present these next week
-* post in slack `#inspiration` with comment about why it is interesting to you as you research
+* feel free to post in slack `#inspiration` as you go

 ???
 * this is just a little starter